yiyuezhuo/video_yyz/readme.md

 You can use `--model cnn_lstm_1` to point to it in `train.py`.

 In other hand, I still feel very annoying to edit a pure text CLI command.
-So I suggest use "frozen" commands like following:
+So I suggest to use "frozen" commands like following:

 ```
 python -m video_yyz.exps.test_word_bag_1